BernardLerring/ThymeOnTheRoad/README.md

 ### Future Development Opportunities

+## User Focused

 - A form could be added so that users can submit their own recipes for adding to the site with admin approval.

-- The site could have further sections for types of cuisine, time taken to cook recipes so users could make a simpler journey round the site to choose what they want to cook.
+- The site could have further sections for types of cuisine, time taken to cook recipes so users could make a simpler journey round the site to choose what/how they want to cook.

--
+- Videos could be added to each recipe of the cooking method.

+- Clicking on the "Recipes from time spent travelling and cooking" could link to an "About" section with info about the site oweners.

+## Developer Focused

+- Automated tests could be written and used to test site functionality.

 ### Thanks